adaptivestone/framework-documentation/docs/06_controllers.md

   }

   // optional
-  static get getHeaderAuthParams() {
+  static get usedAuthParameters() {
-    // Array of parameters that are used for authorization within the middleware (used when generating documentation) return [
+    // Array of parameters that are used for authorization within the middleware return [
       {
         name: "Authorization", // name of the parameter